 Feeling even more adventurous?
 Did you know there’s a secret river on the mainland?
 This is my go-to-choice for Cozumel.
 Like my wonderful experience swimming with dolphins in February, this is the experience of a lifetime.
 Explore the region’s most unique natural treasures - a series of caverns connected by underground waterways!
 Begin with a ferry ride to the mainland where you take a short van ride into the jungle to Rio Secreto Natural Reserve.
 Follow your guide into a subterranean world that had remained unexplored for millions of years.
 You’ll marvel at the natural formations around every corner as you walk, wade, and swim through the caverns.
 Enjoy the crystal-clear cenote framed by beautiful stalactites and stalagmites.
 After 1.5 hours of exploring, enjoy lunch with drinks.
 You will have the opportunity to spend some free time in Playa del Carmen before the ferry ride back to Cozumel.
 (Note: It’s a 45-minute ferry ride so two hours of your day is spent on transport.
 They outfit you with everything, just bring bathing suit and water shoes - seabed is rocky and uneven. $110 per person, 7 hours)

-And you don’t need to reside in Hendersonville, North Carolina, to partake of this delightful Caribbean cruise.
+And you don’t need to reside in Houston, Texas, to partake of this delightful Caribbean cruise.
 Virago Journeys is your go-to source for all your travel needs, crafting truly carefree vacations - one call to me, your professional travel agent, and I’ll take care of the rest.
-So I invite you to sign up today for our WTZQ Western Caribbean Cruise and allow me to create blissful memories for you in 2020.
-And stay tuned, because next month I shall share information on Belize, our second port of call on the WTZQ Western Caribbean Cruise 2020.
+So I invite you to sign up today for our 7-Night Friendsgiving Cruise and allow me to create blissful memories for you in 2024.
+And stay tuned, because next month I shall share information on Costa Maya, our second port of call on this 7-Night Friendsgiving Cruise.

 Share the knowledge